 For example, being able to blast streams of water would prove a boon in an inferno, but during a flood?
 Maybe you’re not the best person for the job, and it’s best to defer to someone else.
 Thanks for keeping everyone hydrated, though.

-Knowing how best to utilize one’s blessings is something we all take for granted sometimes, and in this anime, it’s a clever narrative tool.
+Knowing how best to utilise one’s blessings is something we all take for granted sometimes, and in this anime, it’s a clever narrative tool.
 Of course, you could probably find a use for the Tongue Tank in any scenario, but that’s just my opinion.

 How do you become a hero in My Hero Academia?